UM-Myeloma-Genomics/GCP_MM/guide/README.md

 ### IRMMa Risk Calculator manual

 This website is a tool to calculate risks according to an individual’s characteristics.

-The Attribute Form is the set of features used to calculate multistate/treatment risks. *Age* (*Demographics*), *ISS*, and Induction (Phase 1) (*Therapy*) are mandatory fields.
-Please select them in the section to the left by clicking one of the section drop-downs.
+* Please first complete the Attribute Form which is the set of features used to calculate multistate/treatment risks. *Age* (*Demographics*), *ISS*, and Induction (Phase 1) (*Therapy*) are mandatory fields.
 If there is no selection on *IGH-Translocations* or *Genomics*, the default is NA.
-When you have completed your selections, press the *Submit* button.
-Of note, the minimum number of cases to make a prediction is 1.
+* When you have completed your selections, press the *Submit* button.
+Of note, the threshold for  minimum number of cases that IRMMa utilizes to make a prediction is 1.

 Once submitted, IRMMa calculates risks and the following is displayed:

 * **State Risk** - Multistate risks from start of P1 up until 5 years.
 * **Treatment-Adjusted Risk** - Risk of POD and/or death at 5 years based on selected and alternative P1 treatment combinations and P2 treatments, MAINT/CONT.TREAT and HDM-ASCT.

+Please refer to [risks](risks.pdf) on where the risks lie of the query with respect to the knowledge bank.

 **Acronyms/definitions**: